LewisIsWorking/PathWarsWiki/Writerside/topics/Sunken-tower-library-books.md

 Before learning to wield sin, they must learn the essentials of abjuration.

-“Abjuration is a school of magic that deals in protective spells, and the suppression of others' magic.
+> "Abjuration is a school of magic.
+> - It deals with protective spells and the suppression of others' magic.

-Magic of this school creates physical or magical barriers, negates magical or physical abilities, harms trespassers, or even banishes the target of the spell to another plane of existence.
+> - Magic of this school creates physical or magical barriers, negates magical or physical abilities, harms trespassers,
+> - Or even banish the target of the spell to another plane of existence!

-Wizards who specialize in this type of magic are known as abjurers or abjurists.”
+> - Wizards who specialise in this type of magic are known as abjurers or abjurists."

 Contains the spells: